 Your speed should be a constant 90 km/h (50 kts) throughout the final with the descent path constant as well.
-At a height of 10 meters (25 feet), extend the spoilers (airbrakes) fully and hold them there until the aircraft comes to a complete standstill.
-The flare must be gentle and the aircraft must touch down with the main (back) wheels first, so you will not bounce from the runway.
+At a height of 10 meters (25 feet) start a gentle flare and make the aircraft must touch down with the main (back) wheels first, so you will not bounce from the runway.
 After touchdown, operate the rudder pedals if necessary to maintain runway heading and try to have the nose wheel off the ground for as long as possible.
 When the nose wheel is to touch the ground, rudder pedals MUST be exactly in the middle not to cause damage to the stearing mechanism.
 While braking, hold the stick back fully!
 Once you have come to a standstill, retract flaps all the way to negative position (handle full down) and rectract and lock the spoilers (airbrakes) - handle full up.